cabberley/azure-hcl-nested/README.md

 __Operations Template__

-This template is designed to setup what would be assume to be the items owned by an enterprise operations team as part of a Cloud Adoption Framework.
+This template is designed to setup what would be assume to exist or be managed in an alternate form such as an enterprise team utilizing components from the Cloud Adoption Framework.

 - Log Analytics Workspace
 - Network Topology Items